Groestlcoin/VanitySearch/README.md

 In Build->Configuration Manager, select the *Release* configuration.\
 Build and enjoy.\
 \
-Note: The current relase has been compiled with CUDA SDK 10.0, if you have a different release of the CUDA SDK, you may need to update CUDA SDK paths in VanitySearch.vcxproj using a text editor.
+Note: The current release has been compiled with CUDA SDK 10.0, if you have a different release of the CUDA SDK, you may need to update CUDA SDK paths in VanitySearch.vcxproj using a text editor.
 The current nvcc option are set up to architecture starting at 3.0 capability, for older hardware, add the desired compute capabilities to the list in GPUEngine.cu properties, CUDA C/C++, Device, Code Generation.

 ## Linux

-Intall CUDA SDK.\
+Install CUDA SDK.\
-Depenging on the CUDA SDK version and on your Linux distribution you may need to install an older g++ (just for the CUDA SDK).\
+Depending on the CUDA SDK version and on your Linux distribution you may need to install an older g++ (just for the CUDA SDK).\
 Edit the makefile and set up the good CUDA SDK path and appropriate compiler for nvcc.

 ```
 CUDA       = /usr/local/cuda-8.0
 CXXCUDA    = /usr/bin/g++-4.8
 ```

-You can enter a list of architectrure (refer to nvcc documentation) if you have several GPU with different architecture.
+You can enter a list of architecture (refer to nvcc documentation) if you have several GPU with different architecture.
 Compute capability 2.0 (Fermi) is deprecated for recent CUDA SDK.
 VanitySearch need to be compiled and linked with a recent gcc (>=7).
 The current release has been compiled with gcc 7.3.0.\
 Go to the VanitySearch directory. ccap is the desired compute capability.